almibe/ligature-rs/README.md

 TODO

 ## Building
-Ligature requires Leiningen to be installed.
+Ligature requires Gradle to be installed.
-See https://leiningen.org for installation instructions.
+See https://gradle.org for installation instructions.
-Once that is set up use `lein test` to run tests `lein install` to install the artifact locally.
+Once that is set up use `gradle test` to run tests `gradle install` to install the artifact locally.

 ## Related Projects